Labelled Or Labeled – British vs. American English

 • “Labelled” is the standard spelling in British English.

-In Canada, both “labelled” and “labelled” are used, but the preferred spelling tends to align with British English.
+In Canada, both “labelled” and “labeled” are used, but the preferred spelling tends to align with British English.
 This means that “labelled” is more commonly used in Canada, like how it is used in British English.
 However, due to the influence of American media and communication, you might also encounter the spelling “labelled” in some contexts.

 The correct spelling depends on the English variant you are using: